spacetelescope/jwst_magic/style_guide/git_workflow.md

    ii. `git push <branchname>` will also work after the first push of your branch.
 In SourceTree:
    i.
 Click the Push icon in the top menu
-4. On the `jwst_magic` [GitHub repository](https://github.com/spacetelescope/jwst_magic), create a merge request - there will be a button ("Create Merge Request") for this after you have pushed your changes at the top of the page.
-Note that if the branch is still under heavy development, you can put WIP: at the beginning of the merge request title to signify that the merge request is still a work in progress (e.g. WIP: Example Merge Request Title).
-Not until the WIP: tag is explicitly removed will the merge request be deemed 'mergable'.
+4. On the `jwst_magic` [GitHub repository](https://github.com/spacetelescope/jwst_magic), create a pull request - there will be a button ("Create Pull Request") for this after you have pushed your changes at the top of the page.
+Note that if the branch is still under heavy development, you can put WIP: at the beginning of the pull request title to signify that the pull request is still a work in progress (e.g. WIP: Example Pull Request Title).
+Not until the WIP: tag is explicitly removed will the pull request be deemed 'mergable'.

-Assign the merge request a reviewer, selecting a member of the `jwst_magic` team.
-They will review your merge request and either accept the request and merge, or ask for additional changes.
+Assign the pull request a reviewer, selecting a member of the `jwst_magic` team.
+They will review your pull request and either accept the request and pull, or ask for additional changes.

 Iterate with your reviewer(s) on additional changes if necessary.
-This will involve addressing any comments on your merge request which can be found on [this](https://github.com/spacetelescope/jwst_magic/pulls) webpage.
+This will involve addressing any comments on your pull request which can be found on [this](https://github.com/spacetelescope/jwst_magic/pulls) webpage.
 You may end up iterating over steps 4.ii, 4.iii and 5.ii several times while working with your reviewer - do not despair.

-Once the merge request has been accepted and merged, switch to master and delete your local branch with git branch -d <branchname> (from a terminal) or by right clicking on the branch name in the menu on the left and select "Delete <branchname>" (in SourceTree).
+Once the pull request has been accepted and pull, switch to master and delete your local branch with git branch -d <branchname> (from a terminal) or by right clicking on the branch name in the menu on the left and select "Delete <branchname>" (in SourceTree).

 Expected Additional Changes to be Made
 ---------------------------
 When you make a code change to `jwst_magic` you are requested to make sure that accompanying documentation is also up-to-date with that change.
 For example, if your change alters the GUIs or the steps that a user will take, please update the [JWST MAGIC User's Guide](../docs/magic_user_guide/README.md).
-Your merge request will not be accepted by the reviewer until these updates have been made.
+Your pull request will not be accepted by the reviewer until these updates have been made.

 JIRA Issue Creation
 -------------------